 Quick, tenacious and intelligent, Kante is so much more than a sitting midfielder who patrols a small area of the field.
 The Frenchman was entrusted with a more advanced role by Maurizio Sarri at Chelsea and has continued in that position under Frank Lampard, popping up with the odd goal and demonstrating that there are considerably more strings to his bow than many first thought.

 1. Kevin De Bruyne (Manchester City)

 De Bruyne isn’t the best footballer in the world, but he’s arguably the most complete.
 Creative, powerful, skilful and dynamic, the Manchester City man can pass, shoot, dribble, tackle and cross - and all with either foot.

 The Belgian contributes in every phase of the game; he has the technical ability of a luxury player without being anything like a luxury.
-He was the star man in Manchester City’s record-breaking title triumph last term, but has suffered with injury ever since and started only seven league games this term.
-On ability alone he's clearly much higher up this list.
+He's the key man in a star-studded Manchester City side, as demonstrated by a remarkable return of nine assists in 13 Premier League appearances so far this season.